sortsofecon/starter-hugo-academic2/content/project/Baidu_mobility/index.md

 Please note loading the dashboard for the first time may take 10 to 30 seconds.
 Thank you for the patience.

-This is to showcase the R Shiny dashboard I built for visualizing intra-city travel behaviors at the cluster level assessed with the Phillips and Sul (2007, 2009) approach.
+This is to showcase the R Shiny dashboard I built for visualizing intra-city travel rates at the cluster level assessed with the Phillips and Sul (2007, 2009) approach.
 The dashboard complements the static maps our latest working paper presents in a very readable way.
 To enlarge the view, right click the map to open a new tab.